peter-mouland/web-caddy/README.md

 2. Install the helper and requireed node modules using `npm install`
 3. Create a `gulpfile.js` using [examples/gulpfile.js](test/gulpfile.js)
 4. intialise your component `gulp init`
+5. Register your bower component using the commands from the console output
+5. initalise gh-pages using the commands from the console output

 Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.